 With so much time left in the regular season with

 87 99 triple doubles and counting, can this season top 100 triple doubles?
-If it does, it would demolish the previous record season total of 78 triple doubles accomplished in 1988-89.
+The short answer is yes.
+When it does, it would (further) demolish the previous record season total of 78 triple doubles accomplished in 1988-89.
 And we believe that would usher in a new era of the triple-double becoming less of a rare feat.

 So, Will the 2016-17 NBA season Surpass 100 Triple Doubles?